lfaucheux/PyLUCCBA/README.md

     >>> import PyLUCCBA as cc
     >>> cc.data_resources_copier()
-    'resources' folder copied to C:\Users\username\foldername
+    'resources' folder copied to C:\path\to\folder

-Now, to explore the data, simply go to `C:\Users\username\foldername`, where you wil see a folder named `resources` that is the exact copy of the data used in [Dupoux (2018)](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/resources/meta/Dupoux_Sept2018.pdf).
+Now, to explore the data, go to `C:\path\to\folder`, where you wil see a folder named `resources` that is the exact copy of the data used in [Dupoux (2018)](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/resources/meta/Dupoux_Sept2018.pdf).

 #### Adding new CO2 prices (or output flows) trajectory